acep-uaf/camio-meter-streams/README.md

     ```

 ## Execution
-To run the data pipeline and then transfer data to the Data Acquisition System (DAS):
+To run the data pipeline and then transfer data to the target server:

-1. **Run the Data Pipeline First**
+1. **Run the Data Pipeline**

     Execute the `data_pipeline` script from the `cli_meter` directory.
 The script requires a configuration file specified via the `-c/--config` flag.
 If this is your first time running the pipeline, the initial download may take a few hours.
 To pause the download safely, see: [How to Stop the Pipeline](#how-to-stop-the-pipeline)